How Audit Ready are your Channel Sales?

 – Disputes with partners over payment.

 It’s generally accepted that 10% is within the financial tolerance level for invoicing errors.
 That is to say, for a medium sized company, this can equate to upwards of $1.0 million annually in lost cash due to overpayments.

 Firstly, ad-hoc email-based approval processes result in a loss of visibility to non-standard discounting practices by channel managers.
 Secondly, they result in inaccurate pricing and consequential invoicing errors.
-Importantly, this causes unnecessary credit memos and difficulties with producing compliant audit trails to ensure pricing approval policies are followed at every point in the process.
+As a result, this causes unnecessary credit memos and difficulties with producing compliant audit trails to ensure pricing approval policies are followed at every point in the process.